Visit Sydney ShowroomVirtual StudioReviewsRefer a FriendThe Castlery ClubContact Us

 Step 2: Mix the cleaning solution

 In a bucket, mix warm water with a mild detergent, or use a natural cleaning solution, such as vinegar or baking soda.
-If you're using a natural solution, mix one part solution to three parts water.
+If you're using a natural solution, mix one-part solution with three-part water.

 Step 3: Gently scrub the furniture